Frequently Asked Questions

 What are tax stamps?

-Massachusetts charges approximately $4.56 per $1,000 of the sales price in transfer tax, with no additional rate tiers based on price.
+Massachusetts charges approximately $4.56 per $1,000 of the sales price in transfer tax (about 0.456%).
+There are no additional rate tiers based on the sale price.

 What is the difference between the Homestead Declaration and Homestead Exemption?